Nurse Practitioner Salary USA 2026: Complete Guide

 Mid-Range Compensation: $170,000

 Why These Rates: High cost of living.
-Strong demand for advanced practice providers.
-Premium medical facilities and healthcare systems.
+Strong healthcare demand.
+Premium medical facilities.

 Job Demand: Very High